 - Included components: CABLE CLIPS YELLOW 6 PK

-- Marine Shore Power Cord (Heavy Duty)
+- Marine Shore Power Accessory

 Best Boat Shore Power Cords Buying Guide